Angler: Patrick Kissel

-I was thoroughly impressed with Alaska Steelhead Co on my visit.
-I am confident that anyone I set up a trip for will have an unforgettable experience fishing Steelhead in Alaska.
-This trip is for any skill level and offers great indicator fishing and spey fishing.
-Anglers can expect to catch Steelhead and that is unheard of in the world of Steelhead fishing!
+Fall steelhead fishing in Alaska with this guide is for any skill level and offers great indicator fishing and spey fishing.
+Anglers can expect to catch steelhead and that is unheard of in the world of Steelhead fishing!
 These guys really care about the fishery in which they fish and are excited to show off what they have to offer.

 We fished during the first week of the season September 20-26.
 As I witnessed there are plenty of fish in the system at this time but these earlier weeks are also a great time to split up your trip with a day of Halibut fishing, Rainbow Trout fishing, or fly-out bear viewing.
 Our outfitter and myself are happy to accommodate and customize your week and make it fit within the package price.

 As the season moves into October days become colder and even more Steelhead move into the system.
 This is the time for the more serious angler looking to catch a high number of Steelhead or swing flies to these aggressive fish.